 The present disclosure includes a radix-4, 256-point FFT as a specific example of the proposed solution.
-In this design, the first stage is configured to compute a 256-sample result within the initial cycle, subsequently providing the first 64 samples to a pipeline consisting of the 2nd, 3rd, and 4th stages.
+In this design, the first stage is configured to compute a 256-sample result within the initial cycle, subsequently providing the first 64 samples to a pipeline including 2nd, 3rd, and 4th stages.
 The remaining samples are organized to be sent to the pipeline in groups of 64 over the following three cycles.
 Upon completion of all four groups, the data may be reordered to yield the final result.
-It is important to note that while a fully parallel design may accept new input every cycle, this particular design may only accept new input every four cycles, which may indicate a trade-off between throughput and input acceptance frequency.
-Aspects of the present disclosure may thus enhance the efficiency of data processing within the defined constraints.[[10, Proposed Solution (continued)]]
+It should be noted that while a fully parallel design may accept a new input every cycle, this particular design may only accept a new input every four cycles, which may indicate a trade-off between throughput and input acceptance frequency.
+Aspects of the present disclosure may thus enhance the efficiency of data processing within the defined constraints.

+[[9, drawing—was the tool not able to read it in order to come up with some description?

+Note: it may not be clear, but the description from slide 8 is actually referring to this figure on slide 9.]]

+[[10, Proposed Solution (continued)]]

 The present disclosure includes an innovative approach that may reduce the area required for implementation to ¼ for a very large radix-4 FFT, while also reducing throughput by the same factor.
 Minimal multiplexing may be required solely for the first stage, and all multiplications may involve one constant operand, which may enhance efficiency.
 Aspects of the present disclosure may achieve a favorable tradeoff between area and throughput, while retaining all other advantages associated with a fully parallel design.
-This design may not only optimize resource allocation but may also ensure that performance metrics are maintained, thereby providing significant benefits in applications involving wireless communication networks and digital signal processing.
+This design may not only optimize resource allocation but may also ensure that performance metrics are maintained, thereby providing significant benefits in applications involving digital signal processing.

 [[11, What do you think needs to be claimed]]